-Our work experience programme will give you a flavour of this and will hopefully encourage you to want more and apply for our insight days, internship, industrial placement or graduate programmes, when you are at university.
+For school students, our work experience programme will give you a flavour of this and will hopefully encourage you to want more and apply for our insight days, internship, industrial placement or graduate programmes, when you are at university.

-Start your consultancy career with us in our Actuarial & Benefits, Investment or Risk Modelling Consulting (RMC) teams.
+Start your consultancy career with us in either Actuarial & Benefits, Investment or our Life and Financial Services team.

 Our consultancy roles require a strong blend of technical and interpersonal skills and a passion for business.
 You’ll study for the actuarial qualification, with the option to study for the CFA exams if you join the Investment team.
 All with lots of support and guidance from us, of course.